phantom0004/KRYPT0S-Ransomware_POC/README.md

 _KRYPT0S_ employs various sophisticated techniques to ensure its effectiveness and stealth:

 - **Startup Commands**: Disables security services and shadow copies, modifies boot policies to prevent recovery, and stops various antivirus processes.
 - **Encryption**: Encrypts a wide range of file types across all detected drives using AES encryption.
-The encryption key is securely handled in memory to avoid detection.
+The encryption key is generated in a manner that makes it difficult for potential forensics to uncover, including zeroing out data and special handling of the key in certain parts of memory.
 - **Event Log Removal**: Attempts to clear Windows event logs to cover its tracks.
 - **Persistence**: Modifies the Windows registry to ensure it runs at startup, maintaining persistence across reboots.